 A similar approach was taken with private home contents claims, where, as with motor, Tryg was helped to take full advantage of its buying power to leverage the market and select partners to value lost goods.

 Processes were standardized and visibility over spending on settling claims was improved.
 Investigation of the nature of the claims and the supplier market helped the implementation of a new web-based claims handling system with significant cost reductions.
 These came through improved valuation of lost or damaged goods and leverage of supplier agreements across the most common types of products, such as jewelry, electronics and furniture.
 Savings of €12.4 million on €132.5 million worth of claims expenditure were found, equal to 9.3%.

 Strategic sourcing was also used for health claims, with a network of approved hospitals, while for structural buildings claims Efficio designed an e-auction approach, which delivered savings of more than 20% when piloted.

 4. Staff training and transparency across business processes

 The success of these reforms was dependent on the ability and willingness of staff to change.
-Claims handling staff were upskilled to change the way they approached claimants.
+Claims handling staff were coached to change the way they approached claimants.
 Different customer profiles now have specific claims handling referral dialogues, which apply across all claims.

 Claims handling now distinguishes low-risk and high-risk customers, so they are treated with different thoroughness.
 Someone who has never claimed in 20 years is treated differently from someone who makes repeated claims, where more enquiries are made.
 A claims handler can see how much a claim is worth and the claimant’s records, and decide how it should be handled by a pre-vetted supplier.

-To ensure that improvements continue, a tracking system includes key performance indicator (KPI) definitions, a benchmarking tool for realised-versus-expected savings and information for Tryg staff on how to obtain the KPIs on a monthly basis.
+To ensure that improvements continue, a tracking system includes key performance indicator (KPI) definitions, a benchmarking tool for realized-versus-expected savings and information for Tryg staff on how to obtain the KPIs on a monthly basis.